Sakorn Yang-keawsot: Biography

+Sakorn Hunlakornlek (JoeLouis)

+His daughter, Thitawan Yangkheiosod (the leader of the present troupe) and Kru Sakorn Yangkheiosod are the founders of Sakorn Hunlakornlek (JoeLouis) since 1965.
+Later, in September 2007, Sakorn Hunlakornlek (JoeLouis) owned the performance of Hunlakornlek in the 578-seat Aksara Grand Theatre at the King Power Complex on Soi Langnam, Bangkok, Thailand.
+And Sakorn Hunlakornlek is still stand till these days with the effort to distribute the art of traditional Thai puppet performance to next generations.

 Joe Louis Puppet Theatre

 From 2001, his Joe Louis Puppet Theatre put on nightly shows in the Suan Lum Night Bazaar in Bangkok.
 The troupe nearly collapsed in 2004 when it could not afford the rent of its venue, but was saved after a public outcry and funds were raised.
-At the time of Sakorn's death in 2007, the future of the Suan Lum Night Bazaar was in doubt, and a new troupe formed by some of Sakorn's children was to start giving shows in the 578-seat Aksara Grand Theatre at the King Power Complex on Soi Langnam in Bangkok in September 2007.
+At the time of Sakorn's death in 2007, the future of the Suan Lum Night Bazaar was in doubt.

 Sakorn had nine children.
 His son, Pisutr Yang-keawsot led the Joe Louis Puppet Theatre, which won the "Best Traditional Performance Award" at the 10th World Festival of Puppet Art in Prague in June 2006.

 Sakorn suffered from lung disease and kidney failure and had been admitted to Kasemrad Rattanathibet Hospital on 9 May.
 He was discharged on 18 May because he wanted to return home, but was re-admitted on 20 May and was being treated in its intensive care unit at the time of his death.
 Funeral rites were at Wat Bangpai in Bang Bua Thong, Nonthaburi Province.